-Home to celebrated shopping and dining destinations like Lincoln Road Mall, where you can nosh on local produce from the weekly Farmer’s Market, roll into flavor at one of the sushi restaurants, and shop at designer stores that include the Alchemist, Claudio Milano, and Zadig & Voltaire, Miami Beach delivers almost endless opportunities to search for and scoop up treasures.
+Home to celebrated shopping and dining destinations like Lincoln Road Mall, where you can nosh on local produce from the weekly Farmer’s Market, and shop at designer stores, Miami Beach delivers almost endless opportunities to search for and scoop up treasures.

 Browse through one-of-a-kind antique Miami memorabilia, including vintage clothes, designer furniture and must-have jewelry at the Lincoln Road Antique and Collectible Market, billed as ‘the largest Sunday social event in South Florida.’
 The ongoing events lure enormous, eclectic crowds of Treasure Hunters from all over the world, making the crowd as fascinating as the merchandise.

-Check out more area shopping options from Miami’s visitors services.
+Check out more area shopping options from the Greater Miami Convention & Visitors Bureau.

 Miami Beach Hotels and Spas

 Miami Beach encompasses a stunning variety of restored Art Deco hotels, including The Plymouth, sited in historic Collins Park a mere block from the beach, a lush getaway that features private terraces and French clawfoot tubs; as well as distinctive, sophisticated places to stay like the Palihouse Miami Beach, Greystone Miami Beach and the Cardozo Hotel.
 Here are some offerings to tempt you.